fedang/fedang.net/content/posts/pointer-tagging/index.md

 tags = [ "low-level", "memory", "optimization", "langdev", "interpreter" ]
 +++

-Let's explore **tagged pointers**, a clever optimization that can reduce memory footprint and boost performance.
+Let's explore **pointer tagging**, a clever optimization used to reduce memory footprint and boost performance.

 <!--more-->

-This technique has a long history[^tagarch] and is used in many critical applications, such as  operating system kernels and programming language interpreters.
+Despite not being widely known, this concept has a long history[^tagarch] and is used in many critical low-level applications, such as operating system kernels and programming language interpreters.

-We will also see a simple implementation, with a focus on language development.
+With a focus on language development, we'll analyze tagged pointers and produce a simple implementation.

 ## Preliminary theory